-(Note: Users can also find adequacy estimates for over 12,000 individual public school districts in the District Cost Database, which is the other major dataset published annually by the SFID team.
-These data, along with documentation, are available at the SFID website, including an online data visualization tool with which users can view all the results for a single district without downloading the full dataset.)
+(Note: Users can also find adequacy estimates for over 12,000 individual public school districts in the District Cost Database (DCD), which is the other major dataset published annually by the SFID team.
+DCD estimates are required for calculating some of the results presented in our annual report (e.g., the percentage of students in districts with below adequate funding and adequacy by student race and ethnicity).
+DCD data, along with documentation, are available at the SFID website, including an online data visualization tool with which users can view all the results for a single district without downloading the full dataset.)